Beluga whale: Description

-Its body is round, particularly when well fed, and tapers less smoothly to the head than the tail.
-The sudden tapering to the base of its neck gives it the appearance of shoulders, unique among cetaceans.
-The tail-fin grows and becomes increasingly and ornately curved as the animal ages.
-The flippers are broad and short—making them almost square-shaped.
+Belugas have a round and muscular body that is tapered at both ends.
+The tapering begins at the base of its neck, which gives the beluga the appearance of shoulders.
+This trait is unique compared to other cetaceans.
+Beluga whales do not have fused neck vertebrae.
+The neck of a beluga is narrower when compared to other extant whales.
+The unusual vertebrae traits in a beluga allow it to move its head and nod.

 Longevity

 Preliminary investigations suggested a beluga's life expectancy was rarely more than 30 years.
 The method used to calculate the age of a beluga is based on counting the layers of dentine and dental cement in a specimen's teeth, which were originally thought to be deposited once or twice a year.
 The layers can be readily identified as one layer consists of opaque dense material and the other is transparent and less dense.
 It is therefore possible to estimate the age of the individual by extrapolating the number of layers identified and the estimated frequency with which the deposits are laid down.
 A 2006 study using radiocarbon dating of the dentin layers showed the deposit of this material occurs with a lesser frequency (once per year) than was previously thought.
 The study therefore estimated belugas can live for 70 or 80 years.
-However, recent studies suggest that it is unclear as to whether belugas receive a different number of layers per year depending on the age of the animal (for example young belugas may only receive an additional one layer per year), or simply just one layer per year or every other year.
+In 2022, researchers at Kent State University and Northeast Ohio Medical University were able to determine that the Beluga whale gains one extra dentin layer each year below the teeth of their enamel, which provides a method of detecting the age of the beluga whale.
 The oldest living beluga whale was 79 years old.

 Size

 The species presents a moderate degree of sexual dimorphism, as the males are 25% longer than the females and are sturdier.
 Adult male belugas can range from 3.5 to 5.5 m, while the females measure 3 to 4.1 m.
 Males weigh between 1100 and 1600 kg, and occasionally up to 1900 kg while females weigh between 700 and 1200 kg.
 They rank as mid-sized species among toothed whales.
+The newborn calf will often measure approximately 4-5 ft, and weigh from 75-100 lb at their time of birth.

 Individuals of both sexes reach their maximum size by the time they are 10 years old.
 The beluga's body shape is stocky and fusiform (cone-shaped with the point facing backwards), and they frequently have folds of fat, particularly along the ventral surface.
 Between 40% and 50% of their body weight is fat, which is a higher proportion than for cetaceans that do not inhabit the Arctic, where fat only represents 30% of body weight.
 The fat forms a layer that covers all of the body except the head, and it can be up to 15 cm thick.
 It acts as insulation in waters with temperatures between 0 and 18 °C, as well as being an important reserve during periods without food.